Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Rio de Janeiro — from Copacabana to Corcovado

 Today we’ll transfer to the airport for the final leg of our adventure: renowned Rio de Janeiro.
 This Cidade Maravilhosa (Marvelous City) is tropical, musical, and spectacular.
-Unforgettable Moment: Ride a cable car to the top of Sugarloaf Mountain for sweeping views of the bay, the curve of the Copacabana, and the peak of Corcovado before heading to our hotel in the heart of world-famous Copacabana Beach.
+Ride a cable car to the top of Sugarloaf Mountain for sweeping views of the bay, the curve of the Copacabana, and the peak of Corcovado before heading to our hotel in the heart of world-famous Copacabana Beach.
 This evening will be at leisure, with dinner included at the hotel.

 Carnival’s pageantry, a cog rail train to Corcovado, and a churrascaria dinner

 We’ll discover the costumes and pageantry of Carnival today when we venture behind the scenes to the warehouse of one of Rio’s top samba schools.
 Here, we’ll learn about the history and culture of Brazilian Carnival.

 Set off on a scenic ride aboard a cog rail train through the Tijuca Forest to the top of Corcovado Mountain, site of the huge Christ the Redeemer statue — one of the New Seven Wonders of the World — for the best views of Rio.
 Your tour ends in Ipanema, the famous neighborhood and beach that's been memorialized in pop culture over the decades.
 The rest of the day is at leisure to explore Rio at your own pace.

 Tonight, reminisce about your experiences in South America with a Farewell Dinner at a local Brazilian churrascaria (steakhouse).